tweekes0/Kyoera-Address-Book-Automation-Tool/README.md

 A Python3 tool that I wrote to automate the creation of address books specifically for Kyocera Printers and Scanners.
-The tool does not utilize any special technologies created by Kyocera, this was a small project I put together to make the administration for Kyocera address books less of a pain as whenever users would come and leave the organization, users needed to be added and removed, so decided to make the process easier for myself.
+The tool does not utilize any special technologies created by Kyocera, this was a small project I put together to make the administration for Kyocera address books less of a pain for whenever users would come and leave the organization, users needed to be added and removed, so
+I decided to make the process easier for myself.

 ## Prerequistes

 You will need a system with python3.6 or higher.
-No external libraries were used to develop the tool to be entirely self contained. to create tool although I highly recommend installing [sqlite3](https://www.sqlite.org/index.html) to your machine to see how database is working or if you would add improvements.
+No external libraries were used to develop this tool, I wanted it to be entirely self contained using only libraries within python3.
+I highly recommend installing [sqlite3](https://www.sqlite.org/index.html) to your machine to see how database is working or if you want add improvements.

 ## Usage